chuckstack/incus-netbird-phoenixnap-firewall/discuss-cloud-init.md

 Notes:

 - the above bash commands assume you used the cloud-init script to create the chuck-stack-temp firewall rule
-- as a result, you are ok with replacing the current nftables.conf with the chuck-stack.conf
+- as a result, you are ok with replacing the current nftables.conf with the contents in chuck-stack.conf
+- You should NOT restart the nftables service because incus and netbird do not automatically restart the rules immediately